 If things are going well, you want to see your grandchildren in order to enjoy them and bond with them -- if they overtax you, then you're doing too much.
 Parents and grandparents should be in agreement about rules and discipline, so they can back each other up, and the children need to be reminded each time they transition from one house to another that the rules are changing.

 If the children like being at Granny's, then simply saying they can't come if they don't behave might be enough of a threat to keep them in line.
 Or, you can take away TV time, assign extra chores, etc. Punishment works best if it fits the crime (if you can't behave at the dinner table, you will not have any dessert, or if you don't do your homework, you won't be able to watch your favorite TV program or use the phone).
 If you use the same methods the parents are using, that will be familiar to the children already, and easier to enforce.Tina Tessina, Ph.D., has been a licensed California psychotherapist for more than 30 years.
-She's authored more than 11 books, including "Money, Sex and Kids."
-She can be reached at firstname.lastname@example.org.
+She has authored more than 11 books, including "Money, Sex and Kids"; “The Commuter Marriage: Keeping your Relationship Close While you’re Far Apart”; "How to Be a Couple and Still Be Free"; "The Unofficial Guide to Dating Again"; and, “It Ends with You: Grow Up and Grow Out of Dysfunction.”
+Tina can be reached at firstname.lastname@example.org.